 If "Enable automatic reduction of remaining time for a work item field" is selected, the time tracked in 7pace Timetracker automatically reduces the chosen value in the "Remaining Time" field on your work item form.
 You can choose from a drop-down list that includes all fields as specified in the Work Item Template (WIT) that can be used with this feature.
 The field on the work item form remains fully writable by users, so it can be manually adjusted at any time.

-For example, if the planned remaining time for a work item is 5 hours and a developer works for 2 hours on that work item, the "Remaining Work" field on on your work item form will be automatically reduced with the time that the developer spent on it.
+For example, if the planned remaining time for a work item is 5 hours and a developer works for 2 hours on that work item, the "Remaining Work" field on on your work item form will be automatically reduced with the time that the developer spent on it to 3.